 The Netherlands has a long history when it comes to water.
 Over the past 160 years Dutch water operators have established themselves as the best in-class water providers.
-This achievement is directly reflected in the competence and expertise of Dutch drinking water operators.
-Five of these companies – Vitens, Evides Waterbedrijf, WML, Watercompany Groningen and Brabant Water – share their expertise via VEI with their colleague water operators around the world.
-With a joint workforce of 3,600 employees, a distribution network that extends for more than 102,700 kilometres, about five million connections and an annual delivery capacity of 880 million m3 of tap water in the Netherlands, they have extensive experience and resources at their disposal.
+Five Dutch water operators (Vitens, Evides Waterbedrijf, WML, Waterbedrijf Groningen and Brabant Water) share their expertise with their colleague water operators around the world.
+With a joint workforce of 3,600 utility employees, a distribution network of more than 102,700 kilometres, five million customer connections and an annual production capacity of 880 million m3 tap water in the Netherlands, they have extensive and lasting experience that is worth sharing.

-20 countries.
-17 projects were completed.
+12 projects were completed.